clarklindev/nodejs-maximilianschwarzmuller-react-nodejs-express-mongodb-the-mern-fullstack-guide/12-continuation-authentication/frontend/README.md

 - instead of using Heroku (no free tier anymore) use render https://dashboard.render.com/

 - render.com - if you add the project - it asks for build command
+- render by default uses node version 14.17.0
+- to use different version add a env variable called NODE_VERSION=18.14.2 (fetch is only supported from node v17 onwards)

 ```shell
 npm i